Jim3Things/CloudChamber/docs/OperationalEnvironmentForWindows.md

 At present the only requirement for external (to Cloud Chamber) components that need to be running is an etcd persistent store.
 This can be placed wherever is convenient but typically the local node is used.
-The shipping configuration file assumes that the etcd instance is running locally on the default ports.
-If this is not accurate, the configuration file(s) need to be modified to suit.

 # Etcd Store

+This document assumes the standard command script

+  - github.com\\Jim3Things\\CloudChamber\\scripts\\startetcd.cmd

+will be used to start etcd running locally using the default network ports.
+If any other options are required, the start method and configuration should be altered as required.

+## Etcd Documentation

 The primary etcd documentation can be found at <https://etcd.io/docs/>
 with the most recent version (v3.4.0) being used.

 ## Installing Etcd

-Etcd can either be installed using the pre-built binaries or using the sources pulled into a local git repository and built from there.
+There are several methods which can be used to obtain the etcd binaries and then install them.
+Any one of the methods below is sufficient, based on personal preference

+1. Download a set of pre-built etcd binaries and install them in one of

+    1.  a directory somewhere on the system %PATH%

+    2.  or a directory pointed to by the %ETCDBINPATH% environment variable

+2. Build etcd from source by pulling the latest version from github.com into the local git repository which will install the generated binaries to %GOPATH%\\bin

+## Using the Pre-Built Etcd Binaries

 The link to the current release v3.4.9 can be found at
 <https://github.com/etcd-io/etcd/releases/>

 <https://github.com/etcd-io/etcd/releases/download/v3.4.9/etcd-v3.4.9-windows-amd64.zip>

-which contains two binaries etcd.exe and etcdctl.exe which should be placed in a convenient directory which can be on the system PATH or any other directory whose path in known.
+which contains two binaries etcd.exe and etcdctl.exe.
+These binaries should be placed in a convenient directory which should either be on the system PATH or any other directory which is defined in the %ETCDBINPATH% environment variable.

+## Building from source

 To build etcd and etcdctl from source, open a Windows Command line and set it up to a local git repository and ensure the GO environment is